qubole/sparklens/README.md

 # README #

-Sparklens is a profiling tool for Spark with built-in Spark Scheduler simulator.
-Its primary goal is to make it easy to understand the scalability limits of spark applications.
-It helps in understanding how efficiently is a given spark application using the compute resources provided to it.
-May be your application will run faster with more executors and may be it wont.
+Sparklens is a profiling tool for Spark with a built-in Spark scheduler simulator.
+Its primary goal is to make it easy to understand the scalability limits of Spark applications.
+It helps in understanding how efficiently a given Spark application is using the compute resources provided to it.
+Maybe your application will run faster with more executors and may be it wont.
 Sparklens can answer this question by looking at a single run of your application.

 It helps you narrow down to few stages (or driver, or skew or lack of tasks) which are limiting your application